-Jump rope Block Party 2008 Earlier this year, the students and staff at John M. Stumbo Elementary School celebrated last year's successes on the CATS and CTBS tests with a block party.
+Block Party 2008

+Earlier this year, the students and staff at John M. Stumbo Elementary School celebrated last year's successes on the CATS and CTBS tests with a block party.
 Our success in attendance was also celebrated.
 We had the best overall attendance at the elementary and middle school levels in the entire county last year!
 Students were recognized for receiving proficient and distinguished scores on the state assessment.
-One reward the students received for proficient and distinguished work was picture ID cards that can be presented at school events for free admis- Three students were recognized for getting all distinguished scores in either the CTBS or CATS testing last year.
-Shalyn Hamilton and Abby Hamilton were the only two students that received ALL DISTINGUISHED SCORES on the CTBS test last year.
+One reward the students received for proficient and distinguished work was picture ID cards that can be presented at school events for free admission.

+ID cards that can be presented at school events for nee admission.

+Three students were recognized for getting all distinguished scores in either the CTBS or CATS testing last year.
+Shalyin Hamilton and Abby Hamilton were the only two students that received ALL DISTINGUISHED SCORES on the CTBS test last year.
 Belle McKinney was the only student that received ALL DISTINGUISHED SCORES on the CATS test last year.
 WAY TO GO GIRLS!
-All students were treated to music, dancing, corn hole, football throw, jump rope, limbo, jello eating contests, cup stacking contests, and more.
+All students were treated to music, dancing, corn hole, football throw, jump rope, limbo, jello eating contests, cup stacking contosts, and more.
 Mrs. Ray even treated everyone to a little rollerblading!
 We all hope to get to do this again next year when we celebrate even higher test scores!

-Belle McKinney on the washboard and Mr. Ord on the spoons.
+Belle McKinney on the washboard and Mr. Ord on the